Happy Death Day: Critical response

-On Rotten Tomatoes, the film has an approval rating of 71% based on 160 reviews, with an average rating of 6/10.
-The site's critical consensus reads, "Happy Death Day puts a darkly humorous sci-fi spin on slasher conventions, with added edge courtesy of a starmaking performance from Jessica Rothe."
-On Metacritic, the film has a weighted average score of 58 out of 100, based on 26 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, while PostTrak reported filmgoers gave it a 52% "definite recommend".
+Audiences polled by CinemaScore gave the film an average grade of B on an A+ to F scale, while PostTrak reported 52% of filmgoers rated it as "definite recommend".

 Critics noted that although the film makes laudable attempts at merging genres—including romantic comedy, horror and "campus satire"—the end results were mixed.
 Chris Agar of Screen Rant said that the "fun, if silly, blending of genre tropes ... ends up being a double-edged sword."
+RelishMix—a company that tracks social media engagement—stated that audiences described it as "Groundhog Day meets Scream".

 Home media

-The film was released on digital HD on January 2, 2018, and was released on DVD and Blu-Ray on January 16, 2018.
-The home release also includes the original ending.
+Happy Death Day was released on digital HD on January 2, 2018, and was released on DVD and Blu-Ray on January 16, 2018.
 Distributor Shout!
 Factory released both Happy Death Day and Happy Death Day 2U on 4K Ultra HD Blu-Ray on May 31, 2022.
-The releases included a new commentary track with director Christopher Landon and star Jessica Rothe.
+The releases included a new commentary track with Landon and Rothe.